-I’ve finally completed my latest Marina Martindale novel and now I’m ready for a much needed break.
-In fact, I typically go on a long hiatus after a new novel is published.
+I’ve finally completed my latest Marina Martindale contemporary romance novel.
+Now I’m ready for a much needed break.
+In fact, I typically go on hiatus after a new novel is published.

-While writing truly is one of my life’s passions, I’m also aware of the thin line between creativity and burnout.
-Burnout can happen when we overextend and push ourselves too hard, but sometimes we’re so into what we’re doing we’re not aware we’re overdoing it.
+Writing truly is one of my life’s passions.
+However, I’m also aware of the thin line between creativity and burnout, also known as the dreaded writer’s block.
+Burnout can happen when we overextend and push ourselves too hard, although sometimes we’re so into what we’re doing we’re not aware we’re overdoing it.

-By the time I finish one novel I’m already formulating the next one in my head, and that’s okay.
-What’s not okay is starting page one of that new novel the day after my current one goes to press.
-Like the tide, creativity ebbs and flows, and none of us want to ebb unexpectedly.
-I’ve learned, through experience, that for me the best thing to do after finishing a novel is to put my writing muse on the back burner, even as ideas for the next book pop into my head.
+Once I finish one novel I’m already formulating the next one in my mind, and that’s okay.
+What’s not okay is starting page one the day after my current novel goes to press.
+Like the tide, creativity ebbs and flows, and none of us want it to ebb unexpectedly.
+I’ve learned, through experience, that the best thing to do after finishing a novel is to put my creative writing muse on the back burner, even as ideas for the next book pop into my head.
 Or, should I say, most especially when those new ideas are popping into my head.
-I’ll jot them down, but I won’t take them any further anytime soon.
+I’ll jot them down, and perhaps start working on a treatment, but I won’t take them any further anytime soon.

 I enjoy my down time between novels.
 It can last for a few weeks to a few months because I’m no longer on a time schedule.
 Then, when I feel I’m ready, I’ll start my next book.
 Until then, however, it’s my time for me.